-There are a number of tools available to record screencasts.
+There are a number of tools available to record screencasts (asynchronous videos).
 Like many online tools, there are free plans and paid plans.

 Let’s compare four of the most popular screencasting tools teachers are using for recording lessons.

-This chart compares the features of the free plans (paid plans have more features).
+This chart compares the features of the free or free education plans (paid plans have more features).

 Notes On Screencasting Tools

 You’ll remember that Zoom is a popular tool for video conferencing.
+The 40 minute time limit on free accounts has been temporarily removed for educators.
 To record a screencast using Zoom, you start a meeting with yourself as the only participant and record the conference.
 You can’t record if you’re using the Zoom iOS app.

 Lumen5 contains a library of Creative Commons Zero images and music so you don’t need to search for content either (although you can use your own pictures and video).

-The free plan allows you to make 5 videos a month with the Lumen5 watermark.
+The free plan is becoming increasingly restrictive.
+As of November 2020, it allows you to make 3 videos a month with the Lumen5 watermark.

 The only downside (apart from it being a 13+ tool) is you can’t embed your video directly onto your blog.
 So you have to put it on social media or YouTube first and then get the embed code from there.
 Or you could download the video and upload it directly into your post/page if it’s a small file.